Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - Validate LookML
     - Test Looker explores with new changes (no errors in dimension / measures).
 When possible, compare new dev vs old prod
     - Content validation
+    - When changing fields, do a run on the previous field name and make sure to update all old references with the new version
     - Push to production so all Looker users use most current models
     - Quickly check most used dashboards
     - Update model sets where required - make sure that relevant stakeholders still have relevant access